UK-Digital-Heart-Project/AutoFD/README.md

 The labels are Background  = 0, Blood Pool  = 1, Myocardium  = 2, Other = 3 or 4.

-Run the script ```pft_FractalDimensionCalculationOnMultipleFolders```
+Run the script ```pft_UKBBParallelDriverScript```

-Dialogue boxes are used to confirm the following:
+Only one input is required: a top-level folder, with subject folders within it, each containing the grayscale and segmentation source images.
+The following parameters have been hard-coded:

   * Minimum blood pool pixel count (default = 38, optimised according to a balanced probability calculation comparing manual and automated workflows) and percentage of blood pool connected to myocardium (default = 50%).
 Refer to the [Processing Flowchart](https://github.com/UK-Digital-Heart-Project/AutoFD/blob/master/Processing%20Flowchart.pdf) for details.
-  * Keep or discard the end slices in the calculation of the summary statistics (the default is keep).
+  * Keep or discard the end slices in the calculation of the summary statistics (this is now set to keep).

 ## Outputs
-Outputs are written to a new sub-folder ```Automated FD Calculation Results```.
-Each subject's folder will contain intermediate images (see figure) and box-counting.
+Outputs are written to a new sub-folder ```Automated FD Calculation Results - 0.25 mm pixels```.
+Each subject's folder will contain intermediate images (see figure) and box-counting results.

-Fractal dimension values are output to ```Summary-Auto-FD-v0.csv```.
-If you run the script more than once, new results will be appended.
+Fractal dimension values are output to several files called ```Summary-Auto-FD-v0-N.csv```, where N is an integer >= 1.
+These files contain all the FD results between them, and need to been combined manually once the FD processing is complete.
+If you run the script more than once, new results will be appended to the CSV files, but the audit images will be overwritten; for that reason, it is best to move these files (as well as the o/p summary folder) if you intend to execute the script more than once.